sny7er/sny7er/README.md

 <b>HTML Inj/XSS, iDRAC, SMB Access</b>
 <br>On a recent test found these on a secured network where I didn't expect to find anything.
 I learned you can't assume there isn't a security weakness in a highly secure network<br>
-I was shipped a special locked down laptop built to access the secured network which, although it had a many addresses they were not being used.
+I was shipped a special locked down laptop built to access the secured network which, although it had a many addresses they were not being used. <br>
+Injected a login form to demonstrate weaponization and sent the test creds to my C2 server.<br>
+SMB anonymous access had tools and scripts with user community access, could have been used as a supply chain attack.<br>

 <b>Mimikatz on Hardened Endpoint</b>
 <br>On a recent test I was able to run Mimikatz on a hardened laptop via the WinPwn tool.
 I ran into blocks attempting to run Mimiktaz using AMSI-bypass techniques including many from https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell which is not very surprising these days.
 However WinPwn; https://github.com/S3cur3Th1sSh1t/WinPwn ran which contains many enumeration and exploit tools.
 Since Mimikatz is loaded in an indirect way the endpoint allowed it to run. <br>
-After enumerating the target environment and attempting multiple AMSI and Microsoft Defender bypass techniques without success, I discovered the WinPwn framework.
-Using WinPwn, I was able to successfully execute Mimikatz on a fully patched Windows system with Microsoft Defender enabled, demonstrating an effective endpoint protection bypass in a controlled lab environment.

 <br><br>
 Neat little trick to enumerate web sites via the SSL Cert<br>